XIAYM-gh/OrthoCamera/README.md

 - After disabling, you probably need to press **F3 + T** to apply change -->

-This modified version is not tested with Nvidium or other similar mods, use with caution.
+This modified version is not tested with Nvidium or other similar mods, and may be incompatible, so use with caution.